Alexander Shelley: National Arts Centre Orchestra

-In October 2013, the NACO announced the appointment of Shelley as its youngest ever Music Director, succeeding Pinchas Zukerman as of the 2015–2016 season, with an initial contract of 4 years.
+In October 2013, the NACO announced the appointment of Shelley as its youngest ever music director, succeeding Pinchas Zukerman as of the 2015–2016 season, with an initial contract of 4 years.
 In 2018, the NAC Orchestra announced an extension of Shelley's contract to 2023.
 In 2022, a further contract extension through 2026 was announced.
 In May 2025, the NAC Orchestra announced that Shelley is to conclude his tenure as its music director.

 Creative projects during his tenure have included the commissioning of "Life Reflected", a multi-media exploration of the lives of four Canadian women (Rita Joe, Roberta Bondar, Alice Munro and Amanda Todd) and ENCOUNT3RS, a set of three new ballets in collaboration with the National Ballet of Canada, Ballet BC and Alberta Ballet Company.
 The seven new scores that Shelley and the NAC Orchestra commissioned for these projects were recorded on the Analekta label in 2016 and 2017 respectively.

 For two years running, works commissioned and recorded by Shelley and the NAC Orchestra won the Juno Award in the Classical Composition of the Year category, with Jocelyn Morlock winning in 2018 for her work 'My Name is Amanda Todd' from NAC Orchestra's Life reflected album, and Ana Sokolovic winning in 2019 for 'Golden Slumbers Kiss Your Eyes' from the NAC Orchestra's album Bounds of our Dreams.

 Shelley has led four major tours with the NAC Orchestra.
 In 2017, Shelley and the NAC Orchestra undertook a cross-country tour of Canada in celebration of Canada's 150th anniversary.

 In the spring of 2019, Shelley led the NAC Orchestra on a landmark European tour in celebration of the National Arts Centre's 50th Anniversary.
 Over 17 days, they travelled to Saffron-Walden, London, Paris, Utrecht, Copenhagen, Stockholm and Gothenburg.
 The tour marked the first international performances of the NAC Orchestra's flagship Life Reflected project.
 Entitled CROSSINGS, the tour included eight concerts featuring four internationally renowned Canadian soloists: Jan Lisiecki, James Ehnes, Erin Wall and David D Q Lee.
 Each concert included at least one major work by a Canadian composer, in addition to learning activities and community events.

 In April 2022, Shelley led the orchestra on tour to Carnegie Hall with a programme entitled 'Truth in our Time'.
 The tour concerts included the world premiere of Philip Glass's 13th Symphony, commissioned by Shelley and the NAC in memory of the life of ABC News anchor Peter Jennings.

 In May and June 2025, Shelley and NACO embarked on the orchestra's tour 99th since its founding in 1969.
 NACO returned to Japan for the first time in 40 years and made its debut in the Republic of Korea, presenting international premieres of works by the leading Canadian composers Kelly-Marie Murphy and Keiko Devaux.
-The venues included Seoul Arts Centre, Tokyo’s famous Suntory Hall, and the Osaka World Expo.
+The venues included Seoul Arts Centre, Tokyo’s Suntory Hall, and the Osaka World Expo.